pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 "I think that opera is like, probably 10 to 20 years behind everything," Anchel says.
 "It's so funny that opera still stuck in like the early 2000s, where was like I think was sort of the height of sort of like, you know, blonde, good looking thin people.
 And then the culture has changed a little, and opera is just always a little bit behind.
 So, hopefully it catches up and then appreciates the diverse community it has and features them in shows."

 He may be amused at opera's cultural lag, but for Anchel, singing is one of life's great pleasures.
 "When you're doing it, well, it feels good," he says.
 "It's addictive, you love the vibration in your body.
-You love like the release of it, it's like, it's, it's really this most the most amazing feeling if you learn how to sing with ease."
+You love like the release of it, it's really this most the most amazing feeling if you learn how to sing with ease."

 A self-proclaimed overthinker, Anchel's onstage psychology is well-honed and drama-free.
+His go-to image is a big barrel (his sound) and a tiny bird sitting on said barrel (his text).
+"I always try and bring like two ideas onstage with me," Anchel says, preferring these days to think of singing dark, and forward.
+"For whatever reason that was working for me because the darkness kept me from spreading.
+And the forward it wasn't that I was singing in my nose.
+It was that the foreword energy of like, say the words, don't be in your head, don't place, don't like try and create a sound."

+And a bit like that balance he strikes between singing, teaching, and TikTok-ing,

+* onstage plan
+* what great singing is
+* bucket list roles

 I'll admit, I was a bit surprised when Anchel told me that he'd never been asked by a company to temper his online presence.
 "They asked me to tone down my myself," Anchel admits, though he doesn't seem fussed by it.
 "They've asked me to be less gay or to not wear makeup or advise me to just sort of be more masculine in my life."